The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 - Pointless Celebrities, BBC One, 6.10pm

-- VE Day in Color: Britain’s Greatest Get together, Channel 4, 7pm
+- VE Day in Color: Britain’s Largest Get together, Channel 4, 7pm

 - Peter Sellers: A State of Comedian Ecstasy, BBC Two, 9pm